 Have institutions been established or strengthened through the Approach?

 Is monitoring and evaluation part of the Approach?

-bio-physical aspects were ad hoc monitored through observations
+Technical aspects were ad hoc monitored by land users through observations

 5. Financing and external material support